Mod Rehab Supplemental Mortgage Loan

 Learn about our subordinate financing options for multifamily properties that have completed moderate rehabilitation.

-- The Mod Rehab Supplemental Mortgage Loan is excluded from the one Supplemental loan rule
+- The Mod Rehab Supplemental Mortgage Loan is excluded from the one Supplemental Mortgage Loan rule

-- The loan sizing and pricing is comparable to the first lien mortgage loan
+- Loan sizing is comparable to the first lien mortgage loan

 - Lower cost than refinancing